-All works will be filmed and sound recorded by Psappha.
-The films will be hosted on Psappha’s YouTube channel and the audio files on Psappha’s SoundCloud channel so they can be embedded in the composers’ websites or shared (click to watch the films we have created through our previous “Composing for…” schemes – Composing for violin, Composing for cello, Composing for piano, Composing for percussion, Composing for flute, Composing for clarinet and Composing for trombone).
-The works created through the process will also be considered for inclusion in a future Psappha performance.
+All works will be filmed and sound recorded by Psappha in 4K.
+The films will be hosted on Psappha’s YouTube channel so they can be embedded in the composers’ websites or shared (click HERE to watch the films from our recent Composing for Guitar scheme and HERE to watch films from our recent Composing for Cello & Piano).

 How will it work?

-Up to 24 emerging composers will be selected to work with Psappha between September 2017 and May 2018.
-Each composer will receive three sessions with the musician/s plus a final rehearsal/recording session.
-The timeline is as follows:
+Up to 24 emerging composers will be selected to work with Psappha between September 2021 and May 2022.
+Each composer will receive three sessions with their musician plus a mid-scheme ‘Intervention Day’ led by a composer of national standing plus a final rehearsal/recording session.

 What is required from the composers?